"Let's Roll." The History of Rotationalism

 [Blank stares.
 Doc continues…]

 G: Our son is as American as American can get.
-He was born to us right here in your hospital, or is there any possibility that you guys could have mixed up the babies?”
+He was born to us right here in your hospital in the good old, U.S. of A. Or is there any possibility that you guys could have mixed up the babies?”

 N: “Oh, no, no, no!
 We would never allow that to happen!”